Triumph TR5

 The Triumph TR5 is a sports car built by the Triumph Motor Company in Coventry, England, between August 1967 and September 1968.

-Visually similar to the Michelotti-designed TR4 roadster it was derived from, the TR5 replaced Triumph's 105 bhp SAE Standard inline-four engine with the much more powerful Lucas mechanical fuel-injected 150 bhp Triumph 2.5-litre straight-6.
+Visually similar to the Michelotti-designed TR4 open two-seater it was derived from, the TR5 replaced Triumph's 105 bhp SAE Standard inline-four engine with the much more powerful Lucas mechanical fuel-injected 150 bhp Triumph 2.5-litre straight-6.
 Price pressures and tighter emissions standards in the U.S. resulted in a much less powerful carburetted version, the TR250, being sold on the North American market.

 At the time, fuel injection was uncommon in road cars.
 Triumph claimed in their sales brochure that it was the "First British production sports car with petrol injection".

 TR5

 The base price of a 1968 TR5 in the UK was £1,260 including taxes.
 Standard equipment included front disc brakes, independent rear suspension, rack and pinion steering and a four speed gearbox.
 Optional extras included wire wheels (£38), overdrive (£60), and a tonneau cover (£13).

 The TR5 was available with the "Surrey Top" hard top, a weather protection system with rigid rear section including the rear window and removable fabric section over the driver and passenger's heads.